 First Time at the Planning Commission?

-If you are appearing before the Planning Commission for the first time, the following information will help you understand what is going on and help you get your views before it effectively.
+If you are appearing before the Planning Commission for the first time, the following information will help you understand the process and provides suggestions for effectively expressing your views and opinions.

-The Commission is made up of 7 citizens appointed by the City Council.
-It considers items on its docket and either makes a recommendation to the City Council, or approves the items itself, depending on the kind of item.
+The Commission is made up of 7 residents appointed by the City Council.
+It considers items on its docket and either makes a recommendation to the City Council or approves the items in cases of subdivision and development site plans.
 Most items go on to a City Council hearing for a final decision.

 The Commission wants to hear your views on the items it considers.
 It does not expect you to be as informed on land use law and Commission procedures as those who appear before it often, such as lawyers for applicants.
-If you are an applicant, you must be present for the Commission to consider your docket item.
-If you need help giving the Commission your views, the Commission Chair will try to assist you and explain to you what is happening.
+If you need help giving the Commission your views, the Commission Chair will try to assist you and explain the process.

 Chair/Chairman/Chairwoman - The member of the Planning Commission who chairs, or runs, the meeting.
 He or she sits in the center seat.
 The Chair is usually addressed as either Mr. Chair or Madam Chair.